codacy/docs/docs/repositories-configure/local-analysis/client-side-tools.md

 # Client-side tools

-Client-side tools enable you to run analysis either locally or as part of your CI pipeline, and then integrating the results into Codacy.
-This way, Codacy presents the analysis information reported by your local tools together with all other code quality information on the Codacy dashboards.
+Client-side tools enable you to run an analysis locally or as part of your CI pipeline and upload the results to Codacy.
+This way, Codacy presents the analysis information reported by your local tools and all other code quality information on the Codacy dashboards.

 Codacy supports client-side tools in two ways: